moixpo/studerpy/README.md

 Open source lib of usefull python code for Studer-Innotec Product: read datalogs, communicate with device, ...

-This is an ongoing OFFGRID.CH project.
+This is an ongoing project at a preliminary stage.
 Goal is to have usefull tools for the analysis and control of solar energy systems.

 Feel free to contribute to get results faster... ;-)   This code is published under License GPL-3.0-only ou GPL-3.0-or-later